-If you are operating with a Red Dot or LPVO, Back-Up sights are highly recommended.
+If you are using a Red Dot or LPVO, back-up sights are highly recommended.

 Prerequisite: Safe gun handling